kcx1/File_Cleanup/README.md

 The move mode allows users to pick certain file types and have them automatically moved from one directory to another with optional parameters and filters.

+Finally there is a logging parameter that you can set so that you can easily look back at the history of the script.

 Below I've included an [example configuration](#example) to illustrate the possible options.